bancobpi/style-guide/specification-rules/schema.md

 ## bpi-resource-common-body

-In the API design we show that we have two types of resources.
-The ones at the top left are the global ones, and the ones at the bottom left are the paging ones.
-All global resources must be an allOf and the first object be the reference to designLibrary/common-body.
+To maintain a standard design for our APIs, there are two main type of resources to reference.
+The ones at the top left are the global ones, and the ones at the bottom left are the pagination ones.
+All global resources must be an allOf and the first object be the reference to designLibrary/common-body

 ![bpi-resource-common-body](https://raw.github.com/bancobpi/style-guide/master/static/bpi-resource-common-body.jpg)